 For 20 years I was essentially completely sober, although I did have one drinking incident in about 1996 that made me say, “I’m never getting drunk again.
 Ever.”
 The amount of fun I’d had getting drunk (which was a lot) was not worth the hangover I ended up with (which was severe).
 I’ll still have a beer or a Lemmy now and then, but I haven’t been drunk since.

 Once my son turned 19 a couple of years ago, I thought I’d give weed a go again.
 Watching @midnight had become a bedtime ritual and, as expected, a little buzz made it funnier than it already was.
-However, like everyone, my life has some stressors, and I am pre-disposed to overthinking everything.
+However, like everyone, my life has some stressors, and I am pre-disposed to overthinking.
 I quickly re-discovered that I had to be careful with how much I was smoking because the darkness was only millimetres below the surface.
 I had a few not-so-good experiences before I got the dose dialled in.
 The good news is that the amount of weed I need to make life better is very, very small.
-A half ounce lasts me four to six months, which means I only spend about $200 a year.
-Most of my friends spend more than that on wine in a month.
+A half ounce lasts me three months, which means I only spend about $400 a year on cannabis.
+Many of my friends spend more than that on wine in a month.

 There has been an unexpected side-benefit.
 Marijuana has essentially cured a chronic medical condition that I suffer from.
 It works better than the prescription my doctor gave me.
 I can honestly say that weed is a medicine that has improved my quality of life.